-- 80. In Part Three of this funding mechanism, unless the context otherwise requires: - a.
-Course means part of a programme of study that leads to the award of a qualification on the NZQCF, including a certificate, diploma, degree, or postgraduate qualification.
-For the avoidance of doubt, this includes a course that is part of a qualification where the student is not enrolled in the qualification (for example, where a student is only enrolled in the course or where the student is undertaking the course as part of a micro-credential); and - b.
-Micro-credential means study or training that leads to an award but does not, of itself, lead to an award of a qualification listed on the NZQCF; and - c.
-Fees means: - i. tuition fees; and - ii. compulsory course costs that are charged to all students enrolled in a course, which includes (but are not limited to) the following: any compulsory costs associated with enrolment, examinations (including reporting of credits to the New Zealand Qualifications Authority), field trips, and any compulsory purchase of equipment or books through the TEO; and - iii. excludes any administrative fees or charges (other than tuition fees or compulsory course costs) for additional services that are payable as a result of the specific circumstances of a student, which includes (but are not limited to) the following: reassessment or remarking of examination results, examination relocation fees, fees associated with recognition of prior learning, or fees associated with an application for selected entry programmes; and - iv. excludes student services fees; and - d.
-Student services fees are fees that TEOs may charge to domestic students to fund student services.
-These were previously known as compulsory student services fees (CSSFs); and - e.
+- 81. In Part Three of this funding mechanism, unless the context otherwise requires: - a.
+Course means part of a programme that leads to the award of a qualification on the NZQCF, including a certificate, diploma, degree, or postgraduate qualification.
+This includes a course that is part of a programme where the student is not enrolled in the programme (for example, where a student is only enrolled in one or more courses but not intending to complete the entire programme);

+- b.
+Micro-credential means study or training that leads to an award but does not, of itself, lead to an award of a qualification listed on the NZQCF; - c.
+Programme means programme of study or training leading to the award of a qualification listed on the NZQCF; - d.
+Fees means: - i. tuition fees; - ii. compulsory course costs that are charged to all students enrolled in a course, which includes (but are not limited to) the following: any compulsory costs associated with enrolment, examinations (including reporting of credits to NZQA), field trips, and any compulsory purchase of equipment or books through the TEO; and - iii. excludes any administrative fees or charges (other than tuition fees or compulsory course costs) for additional services that are payable as a result of the specific circumstances of a student, which includes (but are not limited to) the following: reassessment or remarking of examination results, examination relocation fees, fees associated with recognition of prior learning, or fees associated with an application for selected entry programmes; and - iv. excludes student services fees; - e.
+Student services fees means fees for the provision of student services that are provided by the TEOs or by another person or body on behalf of the TEO.
+These fees were previously known as compulsory student services fees (CSSFs); and - f.
 TEO means tertiary education organisation as defined in section 10 of the Act.